philipturner/ue5-nanite-macos/README.md

 Disk space started getting eaten up and I could not find which folder was consuming increasingly more disk space. `~/Documents/UnrealEngine` stayed constant at 199 GB, while <b>Menu Bar >  > About This Mac > Storage</b> showed a gigabyte being consumed every ~10 seconds.
 I had to reboot my Mac, reset the `UnrealEngine` directory, and recompile with Xcode 13.
 Nanite doesn't require Metal 3 functionality, so Xcode 14 beta is not necessary.

 To debug `UnrealEditor.app` when it crashes, you must launch it from Xcode.
 This requires a pre-existing project that the Unreal Editor can open by default.
 Open the unmodified Unreal Editor app from Dock, and the Unreal Project Browser appears.
 Go to <b>GAMES > First Person > Project Defaults > BLUEPRINT</b>.
 Using Blueprints instead of C++ prevents UnrealBuildTool from creating unwanted popups.
-Name it `YES` and click <b>Create</b>.
+Set the name to `YES` and click <b>Create</b>.

 Copy the `YES` project folder from `~/Documents/Unreal Projects` to `~/Documents/UnrealEngine/UnrealEngine`.
 This lets Unreal Editor automatically detect it when launched from inside Xcode.
 Finally, open `UE5.xcworkspace` and select <b>Menu Bar > Product > Run</b>.
 Launch the editor this way after incorporating the code changes described below.